-Paul Sweeney, MP for Glasgow North East, discussed issues surrounded the National Shipbuilding Strategy during a debate on UK sovereign capability in Parliament.
+Paul Sweeney, MP for Glasgow North East, discussed issues surrounding the National Shipbuilding Strategy during a debate on UK sovereign capability in Parliament.

 Paul pointed out that the previous Terms of Business Agreement had provisions for most Royal Navy and RFA vessel types to be UK built and added that the new strategy “falls short on how it’s going to deliver” industrial benefits due to lack of investment caused by a lack of certainty over future orders, driving up costs of the vessels that are actually ordered meaning of course, less are eventually ordered.

 I messaged Paul earlier in the year to discuss the prospect of yards around the UK beginning steady and sustainable production of new vessels using future programmes as a basis.

 “The greatest flaw to have plagued British naval shipbuilding since the 1980s is the issue of small batch classes of escort vessels, especially when subject to competitive tendering.
 Contrast that with the United States, which has been building the Arleigh Burke class since the 1980s.

 In the UK small batch numbers and a lack of certainty over production locations have militated against efficiency curves from long production runs and created feast and famine dead weights on shipyards which bleed skills and knowledge.”